Appointments - these are carried out phone, video or face to face as clinically indicated

 - Do be prepared to take time off work to see your doctor if necessary

-- Help your doctor's surgery by making separate appointments for each member of your family who needs to be seen
+- Help your doctor's surgery by submitting separate e consult request for each member of your family who needs to be seen

-- If you are not going to be able to come for your appointment, please notify the surgery as soon as possible - we can then re-allocate the slot to another patient.
+- If you are not going to be available for any pre-booked appointment, please notify the surgery as soon as possible - we can then re-allocate the slot to another patient.

 Anti Natal Appointments